-The Unofficial Apple Weblog (tuaw.com), another AOL Tech property focussed on all things Apple.
-He handles product and software reviews for both OS X and iOS as well as general Apple news.
-Samuel is currently reviewing apps for TUAW's new Daily Mac App feature, which features great apps for the Mac OS platform.
+The Unofficial Apple Weblog (tuaw.com), an AOL Tech property focussed on all things Apple.
+He handled product and software reviews for both OS X and iOS as well as general Apple news.
+Samuel produced TUAW's Daily Mac App feature, which highlighted great apps for the Mac OS platform.

 Cnet UK website as part of the Cnet explains series (skip to 2:27).

 As a PhD student at Imperial College London, Samuel was recently interviewed by the BBC about iTunes U and the recent launch of the Imperial iTunes U channel for the BBC's Knowledge Economy series.
 You can see a small snippet of that interview as part of an article on the BBC website by Merlin John.

 It's a sad day for all those involved with one of the world's best software blogs; Download Squad is no more.
 I say this because AOL has decided that DLS, and its parent site Switched, which it was rolled into just before the end of 2010, were marked for folding into the new Huffington Post Media Group.
 What that meant in actuality, was termination.
 We had our suspicions at the time, and true enough early last week we got the call we were all dreading.
 Our fearless leader, Mr. Thomas Houston, had bad news for us.

 But it wasn't until late last night, at least late in Britain, that we got the now very familiar copy-and-paste email.
 I won't bore you with the details, but sufficed to say, is was basically a 'Thanks for what you've done, but you're surplus to requirement.'
 Boom, just like that.